 Unity Knee™ Total Knee System

-Unity Knee currently holds 3 ODEP ratings based on the combination of implants as shows below.
+Unity Knee currently holds 3 ODEP ratings based on the combination of implants as shown below.

 - Unity Knee CR, cemented with domed patella = 3A* rating